HamzaSusic/Shopping-List-App/README.md

-# Tacta Internship Project
+# Python Shopping List Project

-Welcome to my Tacta Internship Project!
 This web application is made usign Python, Flask, HTML, CSS, JS, and MySQL.
 It is a shopping list management tool.
 Users can create and save shopping lists for individual shoppers, adhering to the constraint that each item can be found in a maximum of three shopping lists.

 ## Table of Contents